 Drinksgiving does involve…well…alcohol — most notably the dangerous cosmos Aunt Dee always thinks are a good idea, we should seriously rethink that — but it also boasts an incredible menu of small bites and appetizers.

-So this year I am keeping it rustic with a Shiitake Crostini that’s full of delicious fall flavors from thyme, pecans, and goat cheese.
+So this year I’m keeping it rustic with a mushroom crostini that’s full of delicious fall flavors from thyme, pecans, and goat cheese.
 This crostini is a breeze to prepare and most of the components can be made ahead of time, which makes this appetizer perfect for those of us who travel during the holiday season.

 - 12 ounces shiitake mushrooms, stemmed, wiped clean, and halved